myselfscrum/kochessenz-recipes/content/english/post/001-10-24-gaeng-pet-pla-rotes-fisch-curry.md

   - turmeric
   - paprika
   - rice
-  - silver salmon
+  - coho salmon
   - red thai curry
   - tomato
 ---

 The **[homemade red curry paste](../001-10-24-red-thai-curry-paste/)** is ready, now it wants to be used.

-I bought silver salmon at the market today, so it will be a fish curry.
+I bought coho salmon at the market today, so it will be a fish curry.

 For two:
-* 300g silver salmon
+* 300g coho salmon
 * 1/2 red bell bell pepper
 * 1/2 yellow bell bell pepper
 * 2 tomatoes